emmabostian/FEM-design-systems-docs/lessons/documenting-components.md

 </Preview>
 ```

-If you head back to your UI, under the canvas tab, you should see a knob at the bottom with a checkbox discerning the disabled state.
+After restarting your storybook server, head back to your UI, under the canvas tab, you should see a knob at the bottom with a checkbox discerning the disabled state.
 If you click it, it should disable the button.

-Let's add this to the secondary and tertiary buttons.

 ## Accessibility